Zilliqa/Zilliqa/tests/EvmAcceptanceTests/README.md

 ## A few simple rules before start

 1. Please prefer ethers.js library to web3.js.
 Our default library to use throughout the the code is **ethers.js**.
-2. Please use typescript.
+2. Please use [typescript](./Typescript.md).
 Javascript is not used anymore in this test suite.
+You can learn more about typescript [here](./Typescript.md).
 3. Please don't add commented tests.
 You can't add disabled tests as well, unless you create a ticket for it.

 For more info, see [Testing conventions and best practices](#testing-conventions-and-best-practices).